futureverse/future.p2p/README.md

 # future.p2p - Use Shared Peer-to-Peer Compute Resources via Futureverse

+## Prerequisites

+In order to join a future P2P cluster, you must:

+1. have a [pico.sh] account,
+2. have SSH access to pipe.pico.sh,
+3. have `wormhole` installed, and
+4. support the `ws://` protocol used by wormhole

-## Create P2P account (once; all users)
+## Create a P2P account (once; all users)

-Sign up on [pico.sh] by calling:
+To create a [pico.sh] account, call:

 ```sh
 $ ssh pico.sh
 ```

-and choose a username and click ENTER.
+and choose a username and click <kbd>ENTER</kbd>.
 This will add your public SSH key to the pico.sh servers, which is then used to identify you in all future interactions.
 Next, verify SSH access to `pipe.pico.sh`;

 ```sh
 $ ssh pipe.pico.sh